InnerShadow/DS/HW2/README.md

 5. Cluster 4 comprises molecules with a central spot and three lines in different directions.
 6. Cluster 5 contains 'x'-like molecules but with an elongated central part.
 7. Cluster 6 comprises simple molecular structures with a lack of bends.
-8. Cluster 7 houses formic acid molecules.
+8. Cluster 7 includes formic acid molecules.
 9. Cluster 8 contains benzylamine molecules; typically, the benzene ring is severed, leading DBSCAN to form a separate cluster.

 ### Models